 \subsection{Laser cooling}

-The low temperatures required for the formation of the ion Coulomb crystal is typically reached by means of laser cooling \cite{Chu:1998,Cohen-Tannoudji:1998,Phillips:1998}.
+The low temperature required for the formation of the ion Coulomb crystal is typically reached by means of laser cooling \cite{Chu:1998,Cohen-Tannoudji:1998,Phillips:1998}.
 This mechanism is based on scattering of laser light and uses the mechanical effects of radiation to transfer energy from the ions' motion to the modes of the electromagnetic field.
 As such, the stationary state of the ions results from the dynamical equilibrium of scattering processes that heat and that cool the motion.
-The width of the stationary energy distribution is determined by the characteristic linewidth of the scattering processes and is (often improperly) associated with a temperature.
+The width of the stationary energy distribution is determined by the characteristic linewidth of the scattering processes and is often associated with a temperature.
+See Sec.\,\ref{sec:Equilibrium and temperature} for a detailed discussion.
 Laser cooling allows to prepare ions at temperatures ranging from hundreds of millikelvin down to fractions of a microkelvin, depending on the technique which is employed and on the ion species.

-Laser cooling of ion crystals employs, typically, techniques developed for single ions.
-In fact, multiple photon scattering events are very rare because the ion density is sufficiently low that the ion crystals are optically thin.
-Hence each ion is effectively an independent scatterer \cite{Morigi:2001a,Morigi:2003b}.
+Laser cooling of ion crystals employs, typically, techniques appropriate for cooling individual ions.
+In fact, multiple photon scattering events are very rare because the ion crystals are optically thin.
+In this limit, each ion of the crystal is effectively an independent scatterer \cite{Morigi:2001a,Morigi:2003b}.
 Nevertheless, there are some challenges to consider when applying laser cooling protocols to ion ensembles.
 One important challenge is that processes that heat in general become increasingly important with the number of ions in the crystal.
 Another major challenge consists in the fact that the non-inertial forces of the trap cannot be neglected for the ions located away from the symmetry axes.
-This makes it difficult to warrant that the sample is uniformly cooled at the same temperature.
+This makes it difficult to ensure that the sample is uniformly cooled at the same temperature.
 We will discuss the implications on studies of thermalization in Sec.~\ref{Sec:3}.
 In what follows we provide a brief review of the state-of-the art in preparing ion ensembles at low temperatures.
-For a general review of laser cooling with trapped ions, we refer the reader to~\cite{Eschner:2003}.
+For a comprehensive review of laser cooling with trapped ions, we refer the reader to~\cite{Eschner:2003}.